An integrated Bayesian approach to layer extraction from image sequences

 IEEE Transactions on Pattern Analysis and Machine Intelligence | , Vol 23(3): pp. 297-303

-This paper describes a Bayesian approach for modeling 3D scenes as a collection of approximately planar layers that are arbitrarily positioned and oriented in the scene.
-In contrast to much of the previous work on layer based motion modeling, which compute layered descriptions of 2D image motion, our work leads to a 3D description of the scene.
-We focus on the key problem of automatically segmenting the scene into layers based on stereo disparity data from multiple images.
-The prior assumptions about the scene are formulated within a Bayesian decision making framework, and are then used to automatically determine the number of layers and the assignment of individual pixels to layers.
-Although using a collection of 3D layers has been previously proposed as an efficient and effective representation for multimedia applications, results to date have relied on hand segmentation.
-In contrast, the work described here aims at getting the best automatic segmentation that is possible based on disparity and color data alone.
+This paper describes a Bayesian approach for modeling 3D scenes as collection of approximately planar layers that are arbitrarily positioned and oriented in the scene.
+In contrast to much of the previous work on layer-based motion modeling, which computes layered descriptions of 2D image motion, our work leads to a 3D description of the scene.
+There are two contributions within the paper.
+The first is to formulate the prior assumptions about the layers and scene within a Bayesian decision making framework which is used to automatically determine the number of layers and the assignment of individual pixels to layers.
+The second is algorithmic.
+In order to achieve the optimization, a Bayesian version of RANSAC is developed with which to initialize the segmentation.
+Then, a generalized expectation maximization method is used to find the MAP solution.

 Copyright © 2007 IEEE.
 Reprinted from IEEE Computer Society.This material is posted here with permission of the IEEE.
 Internal or personal use of this material is permitted.
 However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution must be obtained from the IEEE by writing to firstname.lastname@example.org.By choosing to view this document, you agree to all provisions of the copyright laws protecting it.